Twibel - Libel on Twitter

 - The court will not automatically presume that the offending tweet has been read, particularly if the number of followers is not particularly high.
 You should therefore make a note of any instance of the tweet being brought to your attention (e.g. someone asking you about it).
 You should also preserve any evidence of damage to your reputation caused by the tweet.

-- Contact us as soon as possible.
+- Contact us to book a consultation soon as possible.
 The limitation period for issuing a claim in libel is one year and this is rarely disapplied.
 In any event, defamation is a cause of action where time is of the essence and the court may question whether there has been any serious reputational harm (now a requirement under section 1 of the Defamation Act 2013) if you do not act quickly in seeking the vindication of your reputation.